 Five9 Alternatives At-a-Glance Overview

-Provider | Standout Features | Integrations | Communication Channels | Pricing |
+| Provider | Standout Features | Integrations | Communication Channels | Pricing | Best For |

-Five9 | AI-powered workflow automation, Predictive dialer, Interaction analytics | Salesforce, Zendesk, Microsoft Dynamics | Voice, Email, Webchat, SMS, Social media, Video | Starts at $175 per user/month |
+| Five9 | AI-powered workflow automation, predictive dialer, interaction analytics | Salesforce, Zendesk, Microsoft Dynamics | Voice, Email, Webchat, SMS, Social media, Video | From $119/user/month (Digital), $159 (Core), quote-based for higher tiers | Established 50+ seat outbound contact centers |

-Talkdesk | Visual flow designer, Advanced IVR, AI and machine learning capabilities | Salesforce, Slack, Zendesk, Microsoft Teams | Voice, Email, Chat, SMS, Social media, Video | Starts at $85 per user/month |
+| Talkdesk | Visual flow designer, advanced IVR, AI and machine learning capabilities | Salesforce, Slack, Zendesk, Microsoft Teams | Voice, Email, Chat, SMS, Social media, Video | From $85/user/month | Mid-market teams wanting custom routing and per-hour pricing |

-Nextiva | AI-powered contact center, Advanced CX analytics, Geographic disaster recovery | Salesforce, HubSpot, Zendesk | Voice, Email, Chat, SMS, Video, Social Media | Starts at $99 per user/month |
+| Nextiva | AI-powered contact center, advanced CX analytics, geographic disaster recovery | Salesforce, HubSpot, Zendesk | Voice, Email, Chat, SMS, Video, Social media | From $75/user/month | AI-powered UCaaS+CCaaS bundling for SMBs and mid-market |

-NICE CXone | Workforce management, Quality management, Analytics and insights | Salesforce, Microsoft Teams, ServiceNow | Voice, Email, Chat, SMS, Social media, Mobile apps | Starts at $71 per user/month |
+| NICE CXone | Workforce management, quality management, analytics and insights | Salesforce, Microsoft Teams, ServiceNow | Voice, Email, Chat, SMS, Social media, Mobile apps | From $110/user/month | Enterprises needing deep WFM, completely automated customer interactions, and extensive intelligent analytics |

-Genesys | Speech-enabled IVR, Predictive routing, Workforce engagement | Salesforce, Microsoft Dynamics, ServiceNow | Voice, Email, Chat, SMS, Social media | Starts at $75 per user/month |
+| Genesys | Speech-enabled IVR, predictive routing, workforce engagement | Salesforce, Microsoft Dynamics, ServiceNow | Voice, Email, Chat, SMS, Social media | From $75/user/month | Voice-only or digital-only deployments at any scale |

-Dialpad | Voice intelligence, Real-time transcription, IVR, ACD | Salesforce, HubSpot, Zendesk, Slack | Voice, Email, Chat, SMS, Video | Starts at $80 per user/month |
+| Dialpad | Voice intelligence, real-time transcription, IVR, ACD | Salesforce, HubSpot, Zendesk, Slack | Voice, Email, Chat, SMS, Video | From $80/user/month | AI-first teams that want every tier to include AI features |

-8x8 | Skills-based routing, IVR, Reporting & Analytics | Microsoft Teams, Salesforce, HubSpot | Voice, Email, Chat, SMS, Social media, Messaging apps | Quote-based pricing |
+| 8x8 | Skills-based routing, IVR, reporting and analytics | Microsoft Teams, Salesforce, HubSpot | Voice, Email, Chat, SMS, Social media, Messaging apps | Quote-based pricing | Teams that want UCaaS+CCaaS plus internal video collaboration |

 Why Seek a Five9 Alternative?